lecode-official/mvvm-framework/Documentation/Documentation.md

 This documentation aims at giving you an overview of the means this framework provides to increase your productivity when implementing an MVVM-based applications.
 To get a quick look at the most important features, you should head over to the [Quick Start](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md).
-Once you have made yourself familiar with the basics and you want to dig deeper, then you should definitely check out the other parts of the documentation.
+Once you have made yourself familiar with the basics and you want to dig deeper, you should definitely check out the other parts of the documentation.

 # Table of Contents